aoi-ue/pyserverforAdatos/README.md

 ## Completed
 - [x]  Establish the server requirements and understand how Sentinel Hub is imported to QGIS
 - [x]  Create a simple pyserver that takes an HTTP request and send a request on insomnia
-- [x]  Implemented GET & POST using Requests Library (http://docs.python-requests.org/en/master/)
+- [x]  Implemented GET & POST using Requests Library (http://docs.python-requests.org/en/master/) to fetch HTTP Request from
-- [x]  Setting up python environment locally
+- [x]  Setting up python and conda environment locally
+- [x]  sentinel hub running locally

-## To be completed by 12 Oct 2018 (Thursday)
+## To be completed by 18 Oct 2018 (Thursday)
-- [ ] Implement three functions in pyserver:
-  * handles HTTP request from Tasking Server and run Josie's Script
-  * convert and complied preprocessor script into folders of images
-  * pass folders to run in Hafiz's Script

-- [ ] Mock data to run all 3 functions
+- [ ]  Implement a Python Server with websocket lib(tornado) as a listening port (GET from taskingserver and POST to S3 Aws)
+- [ ]  Retrieve Josie's and Hafiz's script from S3 and Run functions based on client's requirements from tasking_server with insomnia
+    *   Set up aws S3 to download/sync by accessing to scripts buckets (aws cli || boto3)
+    *   Importing a custom python script which is not installed in a directory
+    *   Mock data, to run defined functions which downloads most updated scripts, check if the output is correct and store in aws bucket

 ## On-hold
-- [ ] Implement pyserver into Hafiz's and Josie's python code base to test-run the function, as proposed, is working
+- [ ]   A Tasking checklist that updates on job status on Tasking Page
-- [ ] A function to store final work in a database and sends a confirmation email to the client
+- [ ]   Create a function to email with SMTPlib to client once successful stored in database
+- [ ]   Output should include middleware for error handling, if valid output should be stored in S3 images as Database
-- [ ] A Tasking List to update on job status on Tasking Page
+- [ ]   Integrate GET request from AWS bucket to display on mapping_server